UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_07.md

 Notes:

 Now let’s say we want all 5 rows past `Almond Delight`.
-That means we want rows `Apple Cinnamon Cheerios` to `Cap'n'Crunch`.
+That means we want the rows from `Apple Cinnamon Cheerios` to `Cap'n'Crunch`.

-We use `.loc[]` with square brackets to cuts the dataframe from “Apple Cinnamon Cheerios” to “Cap’n’Crunch” keeping the columns and everything between.
+We will use `.loc[]` with square brackets to cut the dataframe from “Apple Cinnamon Cheerios” to “Cap’n’Crunch,” keeping the columns and everything between.

-This code can be interpreted as *“Obtain the rows in the dataframe located from `5` to `10`.”*
+This code is written as `cereal.loc[5:10]`, and it can be interpreted as *“Obtain the rows in the dataframe located from `5` to `10`.”*

 ---